kids-first/kf-lib-data-ingest/docs/design/auth.md

     - A short description of the application
     - etc
 - What should ingest app supply for these things?
-- In the case of OAuth 2, if the `environment_vars` are empty when read in, should this mean that ingest app hasn't registered with the OAuth 2 provider?
-- If so, should it trigger an OAuth 2 client registration with the provider at ingest runtime?
-OR
-- Should it result in an error because its expected that ingest app should have already registered with any anticipated OAuth 2 providers?

 ### How will auth affect FileRetriever?
 We will probably need an auth.py Python module which processes the